 Reference Rate Reform: In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04"), and further issued ASU No. 2021-01, Reference Rate Reform (Topic 848): Scope ("ASU 2021-01"), in January 2021 to provide optional guidance for a limited time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-ASU 2020-04 and ASU 2021-01 also provide optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions impacted by reference rate reform if specific criteria are met.
+ASU 2020-04 and ASU 2021-01 also provide optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions impacted by reference rate reform if specific certain criteria are met.
 Additionally, they only apply to contracts and hedging relationships that reference LIBOR or another reference rate expected to be discontinued due to reference rate reform.
 ASU 2020-04 is effective immediately and may be applied prospectively to contract modifications made and hedging relationships entered into or evaluated on or before December 31, 2022.
-As of September 30, 2023, the Company does not have any contracts that reference LIBOR rates, and this guidance has not had a material impact on its financial statements.
+As of September 30, 2023 December 31, 2022, the Company does not have any contracts that reference LIBOR rates and this guidance has not had a material impact on its financial statements.

 Credit Losses: In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 ASU 2016-13 replaces the incurred loss impairment methodology under current GAAP with a methodology that reflects expected credit losses and requires a consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 ASU 2016-13 requires the use of a forward-looking expected credit loss model for accounts receivables, loans, and other financial instruments.
 In May 2019, the FASB issued ASU 2019-05, which provides transition relief for entities adopting ASU 2016-13.
 For entities that have adopted ASU 2016-13, the amendments in ASU 2019-05 are effective for fiscal years beginning after December 15, 2019, including interim periods therein.
 An entity may early adopt ASU No. 2019-05 in any interim period after its issuance if the entity has adopted ASU 2016-13.
 For all other entities, the effective date will be the same as the effective date of ASU 2016-13.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-As of September 30, 2023, the Company has no significant amounts of loans, receivables, or debt securities with expected credit losses and this guidance has not had a material impact on its financial statements.
-The Company will recognize any future expected credit losses as a provision for credit losses on the income statement, as needed.
+Effective January 1, 2023, the Company adopted this standard.
+At present, the exposure to credit losses is considered immaterial to the Company's financial position.